Wilfychep/Kweli-2.0/README.md

 Kweli is a youth-centered, privacy-preserving platform that combines AI-based deepfake detection with Zero-Knowledge (ZK) cryptography to verify digital media authenticity.
 Built for communities, schools, and mobile-first users in Africa, Kweli empowers users to fight misinformation with truth, proof, and transparency.

+⚖️ Kweli is a work-in-progress to empower African institutions and civic actors with privacy-first truth verification tools and powered by Zero-Knowledge cryptography.

+📸 From verifying deepfakes to securing media evidence, Kweli is building tools for digital justice in the age of disinformation.

+🔐 Support the mission: Sponsor our work on GitHub
 ---

 ## 🌍 Project Goals